Module TerrainFilter

 Figure 3: Sequence of processing steps of a single hierarchy/pyramid level; (a) Creation of data pyramid and selection of representative points per grid cell; (b) Iterative robust interpolation with all representative points; (c) Construction of height tolerance band; (d) Selection of active points for next hierarchy level

-Please note that in the last (=finest) pyramid level, the tolearance band (parameters robustInterpolation.filterThresholds, robustInterpolation.lowerThresholdScale) are used for the final classification of the points.
-The classification attribute of the points within the tolerance band is changed to 2 (i.e., ground) while points the classification of all points outside the band remains unchanged.
+Please note that in the last (=finest) pyramid level, the tolearance band (parameters robustInterpolation.filterThresholds, robustInterpolation.lowerThresholdScale) is used for the final classification of the points.
+The classification attribute of the points within the tolerance band is changed to 2 (i.e., ground) while the classification of all points outside the band remains unchanged.

 For a detailed explanation of all remaining parameters, please refer to Section Parameter description.